NxPKG/khulnasoft-docs/content/analytics/graphql-api/migration-guides/graphql-api-analytics/index.md

 * Adding the `requestSource` filter for `eyeball` returns request, data transfer, and visit data about only the end users of your website.
 * Instead of `requests`, the `httpRequestsAdaptiveGroups` node reports `count`, which indicates the number of requests per data center.
 * To measure data transfer, use `sum(edgeResponseBytes)`.
 Note that in the old API this was called `bandwidth` even though it actually measured data transfer.
 * `unique visitors per colocation` is not supported in `httpRequestsAdaptiveGroups`, but the `httpRequestsAdaptiveGroups` API does support `visits`.
 A visit is defined as a page view that originated from a different website or direct link.
-Cloudflare checks where the HTTP referer does not match the hostname.
+Khulnasoft checks where the HTTP referer does not match the hostname.
 One visit can consist of multiple page views.